-Industry-leading training in conducting accurate, legislation-compliant hearing tests on adults in the occupational and medical setting.
+Industry-leading training in conducting accurate, legislation-compliant hearing tests on adults in the occupational and medical settings.

-The Occupational Audiometry Course is a comprehensive skills-focussed, four-day program that provides students with legislation-compliant skills and knowledge required to conduct hearing tests, analyse test results and safely conduct ear inspections in adults.
+The Occupational Audiometry Course is a comprehensive skills-focused, 4-day program that provides students with the legislation-compliant skills and knowledge required to conduct hearing tests, analyse test results and safely conduct ear inspections in adults.

 The Occupational Audiometry Course provides comprehensive training in the skills and knowledge required to conduct legislation-compliant occupational hearing assessments in Australia and the Asia-Pacific region.

 Course material is drawn from several key reference documents including: